 Peter Bonsall-Boone never did get his job back but he had a long career as an LGBTQ activist, sadly passing away in 2017 just before being inducted as a Member of the Order of Australia “for significant service to the community as a LGBTQI advocate and supporter, and through a range of volunteer roles.”
 It was also just before Australia legalized same-sex marriage so he never was able to achieve his dream of marrying Peter, his lover and partner of over 50 years.

 One byproduct of being involved with Sydney Gay Liberation and going on demos was that I got to hang out with lots of wonderfully stimulating and intelligent people.
 One of them was the author, activist and academic, Dennis Altman.
 Here he is below on the left at this demonstration with his partner, Barry Prothero, an art historian.
 Beside them is the first paperback edition of Dennis’ landmark book on Gay Liberation – “a penetrating look at the stigma, prejudice and misunderstanding that surround homosexuals, not only in society, but also in literature and philosophy.”

 If you look closely at the cover, you’ll see that it’s me holding up the middle of that banner.
 Boy, was I proud of that placement!
 Cover photo again by John Storey.

-While I was writing this post, I discovered that, in 2017, the Australian Broadcasting Corporation (the same one that refused to broadcast a GLF interview in early 1972) produced a TV film called “Riot” about the origins of the celebrated big queer Sydney Gay & Lesbian Mardi Gras on its 40th anniversary.
+While I was writing this post, I discovered that, in 2017, the Australian Broadcasting Corporation (the same one that refused to broadcast an interview with Gay Liberation in early 1972) produced a TV film called “Riot” about the origins of the celebrated big queer Sydney Gay & Lesbian Mardi Gras on its 40th anniversary.